 Align with Company Values

-With so much at stake on the ballot — including women’s rights, affordable healthcare and education, immigration, gun control, and Israel’s occupation of Palestine — it’s hard for leaders to decide which issues they should prioritize and address.
+With so much at stake on the ballot — including women’s rights, affordable healthcare and education, immigration, gun control, the Israel-Gaza conflict and the ongoing hostage crisis — it’s hard for leaders to decide which issues they should prioritize and address.

 Nelson says if a topic feels divisive, get clear on why.
 The team at The Justice Collective leads with radical empathy and relies on indigenous knowledge, or “wisdom from academia and our Indigenous and Black liberatory predecessors,” Nelson explains, citing the indigenous framework of interconnectedness instead of division as an example.